Get out of the house this winter and discover a plethora of wonderful walks, all within driving distance of Leeds.

 Wessenden Valley Walk

 It takes just 45 minutes to get to Marsden, a town on the edge of the Peak District National Park.
 From there you can start the wonderful Wessenden Valley Walk.
-This linear, 8 mile route will take you through one of the most Northern valleys in the park where you can take in stunning views, as well as passing four different reservoirs – Butterley, Blakely, Wessenden and Wessenden Head.
+This linear, 8-mile route will take you through one of the most Northern valleys in the park where you can take in stunning views, as well as passing four different reservoirs – Butterley, Blakely, Wessenden and Wessenden Head.
 It’s at the latter that the route ends and you’ll retrace your steps back into town to make your way home.

 The walk starts at Marsden Moor Estate Office, The Old Goods Yard, Station Road, Marsden, West Yorkshire, HD7 6DH, OS Reference – SE047118.

 Nostell Priory Obelisk Walk

 If you’re looking for a winter walk that isn’t too taxing, head to the historic Nostell Priory in Wakefield, about 30 minutes from Leeds.
 You can start your leisurely 2-mile walk in front of the stunning Palladian house built back in 1733.
 From there you’ll pass the Boathouse and the lake of the same name, before heading up the carriageway that leads to the original gatehouse, Obelisk Lodge.
-If you’ve packed sarnies and don’t mind braving the temperatures, swing a right from the lodge to the Hardwick Beck picnic area, or head back to the courtyard the way you came and pop into the house to have a mooch or grab a brew in the cafe.
+It’s then onwards to the Boathouse Bridge before you head back to the start.

 The walk starts at the Nostell Priory courtyard, Doncaster Road, Wakefield, West Yorkshire, WF4 1QE.
 OS Reference – SE404175.
 Parkland entrance is free, although there is a £5 fee for car parking.
 Entrance to the gardens costs £7.60 and the rest of the estate is currently closed.